Updated: Mar 22

 Will my insurance be more expensive for a Leased Vehicle?

-So now given all of that information you have become more aware of what a lease truly means for you as a motor vehicle owner.
-Whereas your monthly payments may be lower your actual insurance may be more costly than if you bought the car.
-So make sure you weigh out your options before making the decision.
-If you or a loved one are ever in an accident call the attorneys that want you to know as much as possible.
-Call today for your free consultation at 866-954-MORE.
+So now, given all of that information, you have become more aware of what a lease truly means for you as a motor vehicle owner.
+Whereas your monthly payments may be lower, your actual insurance may be more costly than if you bought the car.
+Make sure you weigh out your options before deciding.
+If you or a loved one are ever in an accident, call the attorneys that want you to know as much as possible.
+Call Demesmin and Dover Law Firm today for your free consultation at 866-954-MORE (6673).